DMD1070/DMD1070.github.io/lessons/2-open-web.md

 <iframe src="https://slid.es/ascott1/dmd1070-02/embed" width="576" height="420" scrolling="no" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

+## Tim Berners-Lee's History of the Web

+Together let's review Tim Berners-Lee's ["The World Wide Web: A very short personal history"](http://www.w3.org/People/Berners-Lee/ShortHistory.html).
+Do you think his vision of the web has held true?

 ## Activity 1: A Game with No Rules

 **Supplies needed:** several decks of cards (1 for every 4 students)